Nnrudrapatna35/college-football-fight-songs-project/writeup/writeup.md

 college fight songs can help predict the historic success of their football teams, we hypothesized that colleges whose fight songs included the words “victory”, “win”, or “won”, mentioned oponents, and included nonsense words would have higher ranked football teams.
+We thought that higher ranked teams would include the words “victory”, “win”, and “won” as symbolic elements of their dominance, mention opponents due to the development of emotionally-charged rivalries, and yell nonsense words in order to distract the players on opposing college football teams.
+Additionally, we hypothesized that there was no relationship between whether a college’s fight song included the word “rah” and their football team’s success because “rah” is such a common word in fight songs.

-From our hypothesis tests, we found that none of these fight song characteristics resulted in statistically significant differences in college football ranking.
-Our linear regression model also supported this result:
-`victory_win_won`, `opponents`, and `nonsense` are not helpful indicators of rank.
+We decided to create a new variable called `rank_level` in order to split the football teams into high and low rankings.
+After conducting four hypothesis tests, it turned out that none of these fight song characteristics resulted in statistically significant differences in college football ranking.
+The p-values from the hypothesis tests were 0.262, 0.958, 0.38, and 0.752, indicating that there was no statistically significant difference in `victory_win_won`, `opponents`, `nonsense`, and `rah` based on `rank_level`.

+Finally, we looked at the linear model between `victory_win_won`, `opponents`, `nonsense`, and `rah`, the explanatory variables, and `rank` to see whether these characteristics of fight songs were, indeed, good predictors of a college football team’s success.
+This model had an R-squared value of 0.0623, which indicated that it was very weak.
+We then decided to use backwards selectection with AIC as the criterion to see if there was a better linear model.
+However, backwards selection removed all four of our explanatory variables, which indicated to us that these characteristics are not valid predictors for a college football team’s rank.
+Therefore, the answer to our research question is that `victory_win_won`, `opponents`, `nonsense`, nor `rah` can predict the success of a college football team.

 ## Additional Analysis: Looking at Characteristics in Fight Songs in Northern and Southern Athletic Conferences